Shy Glizzy

-Marquis Amonte King (born December 12, 1992), better known by his stage name Shy Glizzy (stylized as $hy Glizzy), is an American rapper from Southeast, Washington, D.C.
+Delonte Merrell (born December 12, 1992), better known by his stage name Shy Glizzy, is an American rapper from Washington, D.C.
 He is best known for his guest appearance alongside Brent Faiyaz on GoldLink's 2016 single "Crew", which peaked at number 45 on the Billboard Hot 100 and was nominated for Best Rap/Sung Performance at the 59th Annual Grammy Awards.

 Early life

-Shy Glizzy was born Marquis Amonte King on December 12, 1992, at Greater Southeast Community Hospital and grew up in Southeast D.C.
+Shy Glizzy was born Delonte Merrell on December 12, 1992, at Greater Southeast Community Hospital and grew up in Southeast D.C.
 He received his nickname "Shy" during early childhood.
 As a teenager, he began reading the Quran, then the daily newspaper and stacks of biographies, before starting to write raps.
 He was initially "trying to write a book, but it ended up being a song."
 Shy has stated he did not listen to rap music growing up but rather go-go music, which he credits for helping to create his own unique sound.